A chronology of key events:

 2013 December - Ireland officially exits EU/IMF bailout programme having fulfilled its conditions - the first bailed-out eurozone country to do so.

-2014 April - President Higgins goes on an official visit to Britain, the first ever by an Irish head of state.
+2014 April - President Michael D Higgins goes on an official visit to Britain, the first ever by an Irish head of state.

-2014 June - Government says it will hold an inquiry into mother and baby homes operated last century by religious organisations.
-This follows claims that 800 children died at one home between 1925 and 1961.
+2014 June - Government says it will hold an inquiry into mother and baby homes operated last century by religious organisations, after claims that 800 children died at one home between 1925 and 1961.